Voted Best State Websites for 2025 and 2026

 • Only those shown in red have a link associated with the town.
 If it is in black, it is not available.
 Likewise, if you see the font in italics, it means it does not exist or is unavailable.

-• The following towns are under the jurisdiction of Arecibo.
+• The following towns are under Arecibo’s jurisdiction.
 They are not available online: Añasco, Arecibo, Barceloneta, Cabo Rojo, Camuy, Canóvanas, Ciales, Corozal, Florida, Hatillo, Homrigueros, Isabela, Lajas, Lares, Las Marías, Manatí, Maricao, Moca, Morovis, Orocovis (nonexistent, all lost), Quebradillas, Rincón, Sabana Grande, San germán, San Sebastián, Utuado, Vega Alta, Vega Baja.

-• When there is a transcription donated, it will be included.
+• When a transcription is donated, it will be included.

 AdjuntasAguadaAguadillaAguas BuenasAibonitoArroyo